phase4ground/opv-cxx-demod/README.md

 correcting for clock inaccuracies on one or both devices.

-A future goal for `opv-demod` is to adjust the frequency automatically over some range.
+A future goal for `opv-demod` is to adjust the frequency automatically over a larger range.

 ### A Note about Offset Tuning

-Also note that you may need to use `-E offset` to decode the data well, even though this appears in the `rtl_fm` output:
+Also note that you may need to rin `rtl_fm` with the `-E offset` command line argument in order to decode the data well, even though this appears in the `rtl_fm` output:

 ```